KarstenFinlay/CV/README.md

 ## [Profile](#Profile):

 Graduate of Makers, junior full stack developer and enthusiastic learner.
 Constantly learning and applying my skills to new projects.

-Ever since the start of my journey at Makers Academy I have worked very well in a groups, usually taking a more manage like role, my use of agile tools and skills made it easy to work in large groups, I usually get to the point while taking others into consideration.
-Communication is a valued skill I possess, key to having a flexible and solid team dynamic.
+Ever since the start of my journey at Makers Academy I have worked very well in groups, usually taking a more managerial like role.
+My use of agile tools and skills made it easy to work in large groups.
+I am a good communicator while also being flexible so that I can generate a solid team dynamic.

 Avid video game player and game designer.
-I have created multiple video games in gam jams or just for fun.
+I have created multiple video games in game jams and just for fun.
 I want to keep improving so that I can apply what I learn to improve the overall quality of the games I make.

 ## [Projects](#projects)